 Touring the Museum

-The museum buildings are open for tours year round during office hours.
+The museum buildings are open for tours on Monday and Wednesdays from 11:00-2:00 during the months of April thru December.
 Special or group tours can be arranged by calling the office in advance at (419) 289-3111.
 The museum is free and open to the public.

 The Ashland County Historical Society is located at 420 Center Street, two blocks south of the downtown business district (Main Street) and adjacent to the Elks Lodge.
 Parking is available behind the museum.